EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 ## Resource Centres and Resource Infrastructures

-Resources are geographically distributed, and are contributed by [Resource Centres]( https://ims.egi.eu/display/EGIG/Resource+Centre).
+Resources are geographically distributed and are contributed by [Resource Centres]( https://ims.egi.eu/display/EGIG/Resource+Centre).
 A Resource Centre is the smallest resource administration domain within EGI.
 It can be either localized or geographically distributed.
 A Resource Centre is also known